OraclumLabs/Oraclum-Labs/SECURITY.md

 ### Submission Process

-1. Email **security@oraclum.fun** with a clear technical description and reproduction steps.
+1. Email **security@oraclumlabs.xyz** with a clear technical description and reproduction steps.
 2. Do **not** disclose publicly, open a GitHub issue, or post on X until the vulnerability is patched.
 3. Expect acknowledgement within 48 hours.
 4. Valid reports receive bounty payment in USDC or `$ORAC` (reporter's choice) after fix is deployed.